krille-chan/fluffychat/README.md

 * <a href="https://github.com/googlefonts/noto-emoji/">Noto Emoji Font</a> for the awesome emojis.

+* <a href="https://github.com/madsrh/WoodenBeaver">WoodenBeaver</a> sound theme for the notification sound.

 * The Matrix Foundation for making and maintaining the [emoji translations](https://github.com/matrix-org/matrix-doc/blob/main/data-definitions/sas-emoji.json) used for emoji verification, licensed Apache 2.0